Quenya Translator

 The quenya alphabet is written in Tengwar, the flowing script Tolkien created alongside the language.
 For the more conversational Elvish dialect, the Sindarin Translator covers the everyday speech of the Elves.

-How to Use This Quenya Translator
+How to Use the Quenya Translator

 1. Type or paste English text into the left box